-Regular attendance at beach clean-up events by the community.
+Clean-up events are ongoing, with increasing attendance by the community.

 - This is a voluntary initiative run by the Waitārere Beach Progressive and Ratepayers Association. - Horowhenua District Council provide support through the provision of minor equipment and free rubbish disposal.